17 Dynamic Similarity

 or in terms of Reynolds number per foot, then

-Examining the Re and M Maps for the NASA Unitary Plan Wind Tunnel, the 9-foot-by-7-foot supersonic test section will give the required Mach number.
+Examining the and Maps for the NASA Unitary Plan Wind Tunnel, the 9-foot-by-7-foot supersonic test section will give the required Mach number.
 The other transonic test section is capable of up to a Mach number of 1.4.
 The 9-foot-by-7-foot test section can also reach a Reynolds number of about 5 million per foot.

 Generally, with a wind tunnel model, the largest dimension of the model needs to be no more than half of the largest dimension of the wind tunnel test section, which will give a tiny model in this case.
 However, for this type of slender (non-lifting) model, its length can be increased to no more than a smaller dimension of the wind tunnel test section, which is about 7 ft.
 Therefore, based on this length, the Reynolds number for the model will be about 35 million at a Mach number of about 1.51.
 While this is a reasonably high Reynolds number, it is still about one order of magnitude smaller than the actual flight Reynolds number.